lwjglgamedev/vulkanbook/bookcontents/chapter-00/chapter-00.md

 The answer to this question depends on your skills and interests.
 If you are new to programming or want to obtain a rapid product, Vulkan is not the most adequate solution for you.
-As it has been already said, Vulkan is complex--you will have to invest lots of time understanding all the concepts, which can be difficult to understand for even moderate programmers.
+As it has been already said, Vulkan is complex--you will have to invest lots of time understanding all the concepts, which can be challenging to understand for even moderate programmers.
 It is hard, but there will be a moment where all this complexity will start to fit in your mind and make sense.
 As a result, you will have a deeper knowledge of (and appreciation for) modern graphics applications and how GPUs work.